ianarawjo/ChainForge/README.md

  - Run any Prompt node(s) to query the LLM(s),
  - Run any Evaluator nodes to score responses.

-Note that right now, **exporting a CF flow does not save cache'd responses.**

 # Features

 A key goal of ChainForge is facilitating **comparison** and **evaluation** of prompts and models, and (in the near future) prompt chains.
 Basic features are: